 AWS Cedar is a policy language created by AWS for defining fine-grained, context-aware authorization rules.
 It underpins Amazon Verified Permissions, which externalizes authorization decisions so policies can be managed separately from application code.

 Policies are written in a declarative, human-readable format and support attribute- and context-based access control.
-Managed as code in version control, Cedar enables teams to apply policy as code practices to authorization while ensuring consistency and auditability.
+Managed as code in version control, Cedar enables teams to apply policy-as-code practices to authorization while ensuring consistency and auditability.

 AWS Cedar key features